ddannenb/pinon/README.md

 pytest: 7.4.0

 Issue with python debugger crashing when debugging auto reload module from Jupyter notebook.
-This a version issue with debugpy.  pip uninstall/install debugpy to correct.
+This a version issue with debugpy.  pip uninstall/install debugpy to co rrect.